-Skylar: I can be in the NBA.
+Skylar: [in her dorm room, on her bed, jokingly to Will] I can be in the NBA.
 I'm tall, I like to wear shorts.
 Hook!
 Hook!
 Dunk!
 Dunk!
 Baby, I'm all about three points.

 Sean: I knew you before you were a mathematical god, when you were pimple-faced and homesick and didn't know what side of the bed to piss on!

 Lambeau: Yeah, you were smarter than me then and you're smarter than me now.
 So don't blame me for how your life turned out.
 It's not my fault.

 Sean: [at his first therapy session] Do you like books?